edlaver/enrich-polaris-component/README.md

 First, it uses the `forwardRef` function to create a new component that can accept a `ref` prop.

-Then, it uses the `useId` hook to generate a unique id for the component.
+Then, it uses the `useId` hook to generate a unique id for the component if one is not passed as a prop.
 This is important so that we can access the DOM element directly via the id.

 Once we have the DOM element, we use useEffect hooks to observe changes in the style and className props and set them on the element directly, e.g. with `element.style` and `element.className`.